-The use of tobacco can decrease maximum physical performance and may cause injury to the athlete
+The use of tobacco, nicotine, and/or vapor devices can decrease maximum physical performance and may cause injury to the athlete.

 B. Violation of public, criminal, or civil law.
 Penalty:

 During practice-contest season or out-of-season

 Suspension of the athlete from participation on all athletic teams for up to, but not to exceed, one (1) year (365 days).